openSUSE/osem/README.md

 This uses [spring](https://github.com/rails/spring) to provide a [fast feedback loop for the red/green cycle](http://bitzesty.com/blog/2013/05/enable-tdd-with-faster-ruby-on-rails-stack-reloading/).

+## Style
+We are using [rubocop](https://github.com/bbatsov/rubocop) as a style checker.
+It is running each time Travis run its testing routine.
+If you want to run it locally just `bundle exec rubocop`.
+You can read through current enabled rules in `.rubocop.yml` file.
+Explanations of the defined [rules](http://rubydoc.info/github/bbatsov/rubocop/master/frames) can be found in modules [Cop::Lint](http://rubydoc.info/github/bbatsov/rubocop/master/Rubocop/Cop/Lint) and [Cop::Style](http://rubydoc.info/github/bbatsov/rubocop/master/Rubocop/Cop/Style).
+Additionally you can read through [community ruby style-guide](https://github.com/bbatsov/ruby-style-guide) to better understand core principles.

 # Communication
 GitHub issues are the primary way for communicating about specific proposed changes to this project.
 If you have other questions feel free to subscribe to